Amicus of Giovinazzo: Invasion of Croatia

-In the spring of 1075, according to a late source, Amicus attacked the coast of the Gulf of Quarnero.
+He embarked in the spring of 1074, probably from Molfetta, which was in his control, or possibly from Ancona further up the coast.
+By 19 March, the Normans occupied several coastal Dalmatian city-states, including Split, Trogir, Zadar and Biograd.
+As the next target, according to a late source, Amicus attacked the coast of the Gulf of Quarnero.
 Between 14 April and 9 May (Translation of Saint Nicholas), he besieged the town of Rab on the island of the same name.
 The Miracula Sancti Christophori of Bishop Juraj Koštica, written towards 1308, reports that "a large group of Varangians" assaulted Rab.
 He provides dates, but no year, although from context it appears it can refer only to the expedition of Amicus who, as a Norman, could be described as a "Varangian" (Viking).

+In November 1074, Gerard held another synod at Split to reaffirm the decisions of 1060.
+According to a synodal document, it took place "at the time when duke Amicus took the Croatian king prisoner."
+Although it does not name the king, Petar Krešimir must be meant.
+A letter of Pope Gregory VII to Stephen II, bishop of Zadar, dated to November 1074, also mentions the capture of Petar Krešimir by Amicus.
+This is the last mention of Krešimir in any source.
+According to one source, it was while capturing the stronghold of Novalja on the island of Pag that Amicus captured the king.

+While the Croatian king was in captivity, it seems that negotiations between the Papacy, the ban Zvonimir and the Norman count were ongoing.
+In a letter to Sweyn II of Denmark on 25 January 1075, Gregory VII writes that an unnamed Danish bishop had intimated that Sweyn might be willing to send one of his sons with an army to assist the Roman church against its vulgar and cowardly heretic enemies (Normans) in a land which Gregory does not name but which was almost certainly Croatia.
 By 8 February 1075, however, Amicus had been substantially defeated through Venetian intervention.
-He had lost control of the Dalmatian cities of Split, Trogir, Zadar and Biograd, for on that date the Venetian doge, Domenico Selvo, exacted an oath from four cities that they would never again allow the Normans in.
+He had lost control of the Dalmatian cities of Split, Trogir, Zadar and Biograd, for on that date the Venetian doge, Domenico Selvo, exacted an oath from four cities that they would never again invite the Normans in.
 Although Venice had been encouraged by the Byzantines to remove the Normans from Dalmatia (which Krešimir had only governed as a Byzantine province), the Venetian treaty with the Dalmatian cities made no reference to Byzantine authority: "Venice was now a fully autonomous state exercising its sovereignty without reference to any higher authority".
+The Danish plan by the Pope and Venetian asspirations toward Dalmatia came to nothing as Zvonimir was crowned by Abbot Gebizo with regalia gifted by the pope at Solin on 9 October 1075 after swearing an oath to the papacy.